 2) If your syphilis test is positive, we will schedule you a follow up visit with Dr. Wingo to discuss your options based on your specific results.
 He may have to refer you to the health department for treatment.
 Once your treatment is complete, Dr. Wingo will receive your records and complete your exam.

 The cost for the consultation, referral and follow up for positive syphilis testing is $120.

 No, not unless you have a positive tuberculosis blood test result which is much less frequent than with the old skin test.

 Please note, to offer the most convenience and quickest turnaround time for our clients, we provide all of our laboratory services and vaccinations in one convenient location.
-In addition, we are in the office 4-5 days per week, including the civil surgeon.
-This means we are available for questions or concerns that may arise during your immigration medical examination process.
+In addition, we are in the office 4-5 days per week, including the Dr. Wingo.
+This means we are available for questions or concerns that may arise during your immigration medical exam process.
 Our clients appreciate the freedom, flexibility and cost-effective approach we take.

 Once your exam is complete and sealed, you will receive a notification that it is ready to be picked up.
-Please do not walk-in without receiving a notification as your exam will not be ready and we will not be able to complete your exam at that time.
-With your permission, you will receive the copy of your exam via email.
+Please do not walk in without receiving a notification as your exam will not be ready and we will likely not be able to complete your exam at that time.
+With your permission, you will receive your copy of your exam via email.

-If you have a scheduled interview with USCIS, you will usually take the envelope with you to the interview.
-If not, and you are working with an attorney, you can deliver it to your attorney.
+If you have an interview scheduled with USCIS, you will usually take the envelope with you to the interview.
+If not, and you are working with an attorney, you can give it to your attorney.
 If neither of these situations apply, you should submit the sealed envelope to USCIS as directed in their latest correspondence to you.